Tolbert S. BALLARD and Dorothy Edna BALLARD, His Wife v. Garry CARROLL et al

 CORBIN, J., not participating.

+JAMES R. COOPER, Judge, dissenting.
 I respectfully dissent from the result reached by the majority in this case.
 Mr. Rector listed the property in question and attempted to sell it for about ten months.
 Mr. Rector then organized a group of investors, including himself, and they purchased the property in May of 1977.
 Twenty thousand dollars was paid down and the balance of the purchase price was secured by a promissory note and vendors lien.
 In September of 1978, the property flooded and a substantial amount of damage was done to the house in question.
 After that flood Mr. Rector investigated the potential for flooding on the property and in April of 1979, the property again flooded.
 In July of 1979, Mr. Rector and his group of investors sued for rescission, claiming that appellants misrepresented the property by claiming that it did not flood during periods of rain.
 Appellants denied the misrepresentation and counterclaimed for foreclosure.
 The trial court rescinded the sale and dismissed the counter-claim and ordered $23,790.92 to be returned to appellees by appellants.

-In order to grant a rescission of a contract for a sale of property for misrepresentation, a court must find that (a) there was a misrepresentation of a material fact, (b) the plaintiffs relied on the material fact, (c) the plaintiffs were induced thereby to make the contract, (d) the information relied upon by the plaintiffs would not be derived by their observation and experience; and (e) the misrepresentations injured the plaintiffs.
-English v.
-North, 112 Ark.
-489, 166 S.W.
-577 (1914).
+In order to grant a rescission of a contract for a sale of property for misrepresentation, a court must find that (a) there was a misrepresentation of a material fact, (b) the plaintiffs relied on the material fact, (c) the plaintiffs were induced thereby to make the contract, (d) the information

 The trial court found that Mr. Ballard had represented that the property did not and would not flood and that those representations were made to induce the sale of the property.
-The court also found that appellees were not aware of the history of flooding and relied on those statements; further the court found that Mr. Ballard knew the representations were not true and *490 that the flooding did damage appellees by reducing the value of the property.
+The court also found that appellees were not aware of the history of flooding and relied on those statements; further the court found that Mr. Ballard knew the representations were not true and that the flooding did damage appellees by reducing the value of the property.

-So that we might have a perspective as to the degree to which Mr. Rector may have relied on Mr. Ballard's representations, I have included in this dissent a copy of defendants' exhibits # 1 & #7.
-(See page 491) These exhibits show 2 views of the house with a foundation which raises it several feet off the ground.
+So that we might have a perspective as to the degree to which Mr. Rector may have relied on Mr. Ballard‘s representations, I have included in this dissent a copy of defendants’ exhibits #1 and #7.
+These exhibits show two views of the house with a foundation which raises it several feet off the ground.
 The ventilation ducts under the house are approximately six feet off the ground as is the air conditioning unit which is mounted on a pedestal.
 There are nine steps leading up to the front and rear doors of the residence.
 Further it is unquestioned that this property is located in the vicinity of Fourche Creek.
-Mr. Rector testified that he was aware that Ballard had owned the property over 30 years and that he relied on Mr. Ballard's representations that the property was not subject to flooding.
+Mr. Rector testified that he was aware that Ballard had owned the property over 30 years and that he relied on Mr. Ballard‘s representations that the property was not subject to flooding.
 Even if Mr. Ballard misrepresented this fact, I find it impossible to believe that a person who is a licensed real estate broker and who has had prior experience in real estate matters in Pulaski County would not be under some duty to further investigate when faced with a house constructed as this one was.
 I also note that Mr. Rector testified that he had discussed the matter of flooding on the south end of the property with several potential buyers and that he believed the potential flooding was a factor in their decision not to buy the property.

 I would reverse and remand the case with instructions to allow appellees the alternative of bringing the payments current and continuing under their contract or granting a foreclosure on the counter-claim to appellants.

-I am authorized to state that Judge CLONINGER joins in this dissenting opinion.
+I am authorized to state that Judge Cloninger joins in this dissenting opinion.